Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 which are completely antisymmetric and such that

-called completely antisymmetric pseudo-tensors.
-So if a tensor with at least one index is multiplied by the metric tensor and the index is contracted with one index of the metric tensor, the result is a tensor in which the index has been moved: in particular if a tensor that is completely antisymmetric in $k$ indices is multiplied by the completely antisymmetric pseudo-tensors and the $k$ indices of the tensor are contracted with $k$ indices of the completely antisymmetric pseudo-tensors, the result is a pseudo-tensor antisymmetric in $(4\!-\!k)$ of its indices.
+called \emph{completely antisymmetric pseudo-tensors}.
+When a tensor with at least one index is multiplied by the metric tensor and the index is contracted with one index of the metric tensor, the result is a tensor in which the index has been \emph{vertically moved}.
+In particular if a tensor that is completely antisymmetric in $k$ indices is multiplied by the completely antisymmetric pseudo-tensors and the $k$ indices of the tensor are contracted with $k$ indices of the completely antisymmetric pseudo-tensors, the result is a pseudo-tensor antisymmetric in $(4\!-\!k)$ indices called \emph{dual}.